The Real Benefits of Napping:

 Does napping make you smarter?

 More precisely: napping restores and in some cases improves cognitive capacities that degrade during extended wakefulness.
 It does not increase baseline intelligence.
 However, Mednick et al. (2003) showed that an afternoon nap prevented the “learning saturation” that impairs hippocampal encoding after extended wakefulness — effectively resetting the brain’s capacity to form new memories.
 Cai et al. (2009) showed that REM-containing naps improved creative problem-solving by 40%.
-In this sense, napping can genuinely improve cognitive output in the afternoon, even if it doesn’t increase intrinsic ability.

 How often should I nap?

-The optimal frequency depends on your sleep schedule and needs.
-Daily napping is appropriate for toddlers (essential), shift workers (recommended), and older adults (associated with maintained cognitive function).
 For healthy working adults, a 20-minute nap 3–5 times per week during the natural post-lunch dip aligns with the research showing cardiovascular and cognitive benefits.
 Daily napping should be reconsidered if you struggle to sleep at night, your night sleep is under 7 hours and napping enables continued sleep restriction, or a GP has advised against it for a specific health reason.